rod-trent/MustLearnKQL/README.md

 <br><br>
 Looking for Advanced topics and a fun way to learn them?
 Check out the <b>The KQL Mysteries</b> series: http://aka.ms/KQLMysteries
 <br><br>
 Ready to take your KQL skills to the next level?
-Grab the Advanced Must Learn KQL book: https://github.com/rod-trent/MustLearnKQL/blob/main/Book_Version/Advanced%20Must%20Learn%20KQL%20Book.pdf
+Grab a free copy of the Advanced Must Learn KQL book: https://github.com/rod-trent/MustLearnKQL/blob/main/Book_Version/Advanced%20Must%20Learn%20KQL%20Book.pdf or get it from Amazon to help support the cause: https://amzn.to/4nqWldd
 <br><br>
 <b><h2>Table of Contents</h2></b>
 The following are links to the entire series so far: